bangsluke/bangsluke.github.io/HelperDoc.md

 ### ESLint and Prettier Config

-- Copy over the .eslintrc.json and .prettierrc set ups from a good project
+- Copy over the .eslintrc.json and .prettierrc set ups from a good project (e.g. Dorkinians Mobile Stats)
 - Make changes if any are required
 - Consider the below references if needed